denzgrant/DasFlix-/README.md

 ---

 ## Usage

-Feel free to use to create watchlists and to see what's currently trending.
-A good tool to stay up to date with the water cooler talk.
+<p>Feel free to use to create watchlists and to see what's currently trending.
+A good tool to stay up to date with the water cooler talk.</p>
 ---
 ### Instructions
 1. Login In.